-Low Water Reference Plane (LWRP) is a hydraulic-based reference plane established from long-term observations of the river's stage, discharge rates, and flow duration periods developed about the 97% flow duration line and/or the 97% stage exceedence of daily lows for the period of record at a specific site.
-Per EM 1110-2-1003, Engineering and Design - Hydrographic Surveying, construction and improvements along the middle and lower Mississippi River are performed relative to the LWRP at a particular point.
+The Terra Scan software product running on top of Bentley Micr Lew Water Reference Plane (LWRB) aistance 2'x2' hydraulic-based reference plane established from longterm observations of the siver's stage, discharge dates, and flow durationeperiods developed about the 97% of low abration line and/or the 97% stage exceedence of daily lows for the period of accord at as pecific site Per EMul 400-2+4003 Engineeringsand Design × Hydrographic Sonveringthin construction and improvements along the middle and lower Mississibpi River are performed relative to the LWRP at a partieurar pont not display the contours smoothly

-Methodology of LWRP Depth Contouring
+Methodology of EWRP Depth Contouring

-The Terra Scan software product running on top of Bentley MicroStation was utilized to both process the XYZ data of the 2'X2' gridded points of the Mississippi River multi-beam survey.
-The data along the river ranges was extracted using a 10' wide path.
-From this dense data, points were extrapolated every 100 feet along the range to develop a new XYZ dataset.
+The topographic features within the 2014 publication were reus Theo Terra Scan software product running on top of Bentley Wicro Station was utilized to both process then XYZ data of the 2 XZ agridded points of the Mississippi River multi-beam survey of the data along the river ranges was extracted using a 10% wide path From this dense data, points were extrapolated every 100 feet dong the range to develop a new XYZ dataset.
 The datasets were broken into reaches of similar LWRP values and the LWRP value subtracted from the Z values.
 The resultant XYZ datasets were triangulated within the Terra Scan software and contours displayed.
-The contours were modified to correct areas in which the software could not display the contours smoothly.
+The contours were modified to correct areas in which the software could not display the contours smootheyContract Number DACW912P8-09-C-0059.
+This survey covered River Miles 324 to 0.
+Survey was performed between December 2012 and to May 2013 The South and Southwest Pass burveys were Copographia Features April 2015 respectively by the Corps' Operations Division maintenance. separate contract w91245-10-0050 in Separate contract w91245-10-0050 in Separate contract w91245-10-0050 in September 2013, were reused from the topographic feature layers found within the 2004 publication with the exception of adding the John James Audubon bridge at River Mile 262 and updating of Wississippi River revelments, The 2004 book's stereocompilation was produced from aerial imagery were collected in February 2002 Therefore, the topographic features should be considered for reference only.
+More current digital imager failed and statistic opographic data sets are zone 1702 horizontal catum and NAVD88, 2004.65 vertica datum readily available for other uses.